Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 • Growth assumptions stated explicitly (no “we’ll grow into it”)

-• Deep industry knowledge: A CFO with deep industry knowledge can more effectively diagnose and address sector-specific financial challenges, ensuring solutions are tailored to your business’s unique environment.
+• Deep industry knowledge: A CFO with deep industry knowledge who has worked across multiple companies can often diagnose issues faster and address sector-specific financial challenges with solutions tailored to your business’s unique environment.

 4) They don’t use (or can’t explain) real CFO performance metrics

-If your CFO’s “KPIs” are vague (“we’re improving profitability”) or purely accounting metrics (“we closed the books”), you’ll have a hard time knowing whether finance is actually improving the business.
+If your CFO’s “KPIs” are vague (“we’re improving profitability”) or purely accounting metrics (“we closed the books”) instead of decision-ready financial reporting, you’ll have a hard time knowing whether finance is actually improving the business.

-Strong CFO work uses measurable, owned metrics—especially around unit economics and growth efficiency.
+Strong CFO work uses measurable, owned metrics—especially around unit economics, growth efficiency, and cash flow visibility.
 For example, core S&M metrics include S&M % of revenue (target ≤15%), LTV:CAC (target ≥4:1 for service businesses), and payback period (≤6 months).

 What good looks like: